 - lining for pants or as pants themselves

 Wool blankets are cost-effective when used as just cloth for other household items you may need.
 As someone that has done a lot of sewing projects and quilting over the years, I know that fabric can be $10-$20 per yard for thin to mid-weight cotton.
-Wool is a bargain for the warmth and durability.
+Wool is a bargain both for warmth and durability.

 Wool Is A Natural Fire Retardant

 Wool repels fire without being specially treated.
 This is a good thing to know in an emergency.
-While some people talk about how things are sprayed with fire retardants, there is no reason to do this to wool so unless you have an allergy to wool, it is a great way to have some naturally fire resistant blankets and clothing.
+While some people talk about how things are sprayed with fire retardants, there is no reason to do this to wool so unless you have an allergy to wool, it is a great way to have some naturally fire-resistant blankets and clothing.

 Our Top Recommendations for Wool Blankets